 Additionally you can use the other half of hot onion by wrapping it in a towel and hold it over the infected ear until it cools entirely.
 You can do the same with a head of garlic.

 Repeat as often as necessary to soothe pain.

-You can also make your own oil, by infusing a few crushed garlic cloves in olive oil and let it infuse for a few hours.
+You can also make a homemade garlic oil, by infusing a few crushed garlic cloves in olive oil and letting them infuse for a few hours.
 Then strain the oil in a jar and store it in the fridge.
-You can use it during several days it won’t spoil.
+You can use it during several days, it won’t spoil.

 How To Protect Your Toddler From Cold And Flu?